American Dad!: Video games

 In 2015, in celebration of the show's tenth anniversary, an American Dad! digital pinball table was released on Zen Studios' Zen Pinball 2 and Pinball FX 2.
 The game features paper cutouts of the main cast in the background, and clips from past seasons of the show.

 In September 2016, the characters appeared in a card game titled Animation Throwdown: The Quest for Cards.
 The multiplatform card game features Stan Smith and Roger Smith from American Dad! alongside characters from Family Guy, Futurama, Bob's Burgers, King of the Hill, and Archer.

 Playtech licensed American Dad! for a range of online gambling products, which began operating in 2017.

 In 2019, Reliance Games released American Dad!
 Apocalypse Soon, a mobile game which accumulated over 10 million downloads across the Android and Apple platforms.

-In 2022, the Smiths appeared in the mobile racing game Warped Kart Racers, along with characters from Family Guy, King of the Hill, and Solar Opposites.
+In 2022, the Smiths appeared in the mobile racing game Warped Kart Racers, along with characters from Family Guy and King of the Hill, as well as Solar Opposites.

 Crossovers with other animated sitcoms

 American Dad! characters have appeared on other animated sitcoms and vice versa.
 Characters have appeared on several episodes of Family Guy and The Cleveland Show; the three shows were part of the crossover event Night of the Hurricane in 2011.
-The Simpsons had also referenced American Dad! in the season 17 episode, "The Italian Bob", where a picture of Stan can be glimpsed. in an Italian sheriff's police book of criminal offenders.
+The Simpsons had also referenced American Dad! in the season 17 episode, "The Italian Bob", where a picture of Stan can be glimpsed in an Italian sheriff's police book of criminal offenders.
 Peter Griffin is dubbed "Plagiarismo" (faux Italian for Plagiarism) and Stan is dubbed "Plagiarismo di Plagiarismo" (Plagiarism of Plagiarism).
-Also in the season 25 episode of The Simpsons, "Homerland", the Smiths appear in the end credits to celebrate the twenty-fifth season of The Simpsons, alongside the families from Family Guy, The Cleveland Show, and Bob's Burgers.
+Also, in the season 25 episode of The Simpsons, "Homerland", the Smiths appear in the end credits to celebrate the twenty-fifth season of The Simpsons, alongside the families from Family Guy, The Cleveland Show, and Bob's Burgers.
 Bart Simpson makes a cameo appearance in the American Dad! season 10 episode, "Faking Bad".
 Stan makes a brief cameo as a background character in one panel of a Futurama Comics 2007 issue, "Futurama Returns".
+The intro to the show was parodied twice in Family Guy, first being in Season 9 where we see Joe Swanson replace Stan.
+The second being in Season 18 where we see Meg Griffin replace Stan after she's "traded over" to American Dad, though she stumbles through the lyrics and is told to "shut up" by Stan and Roger.

 At Comic-Con 2022, showrunner and co-creator Matt Weitzman discussed the possibility of a crossover with the live-action sci-fi series The Orville, another series created by Seth MacFarlane.